zkoss/zkspringboot/README.md

 The default zul-view-resolver config will prepend the the servlet mapping for ZK's update engine (default `/zkau`) and append the `.zul`-extension to locate the zul file in your application.

 ### zk.zul-view-resolver-*
-Defines a simple InternalViewResolver resolving view names to zul files inside the class-web package (not required but still possible for `war` packaging)
+Defines a simple InternalViewResolver resolving view names to zul files inside the class-web package (not required but still possible for `war` packaging).

+The default root path that the zul view resolver looks for is:
+* war packaging
+`src/main/webapp`
+* jar packaging
+`src/main/resources/web/`

-The defaults above have the following effect, given the get mapping:
+For example, given the get mapping:
 ```java
 	@GetMapping("/demo")
 	public String demo() {